worldpossible/rachel/docs/source/faq/buying.rst

 Where can I buy a RACHEL-Plus?
 ------------------------------

-The RACHEL-Plus device can be bought on our website at https://worldpossible.org/products/rachel-plus
+The RACHEL-Plus device can be bought through the store on our website at https://worldpossible.org/products/rachel-plus

 Do you ship to my location?